WarrenWeckesser/experiments/python/scipy/test-zipfian-distr/multinomial-test-notes.md

 -------------------------------------------------------

 Consider the concrete example a=1.25, n=3.
-Using such a small n will allow use to enumerate all the possible outcomes of the multinomial distribution developed below.
+Using such a small n will allow us to enumerate all the possible outcomes of the multinomial distribution developed below.

 ```